A Closer Look at Autism

 Autism, more formally referred to as autism spectrum disorders (ASD), are conditions where individuals struggle with social relationships and communication.
 People with autism also often face challenges in handling changes to their normal routines, or attempts to expand their usually narrow range of interests.
 ASD includes several previously separate diagnoses, such as Asperger disorder, and pervasive developmental disorder–not otherwise specified (PDD-NOS).

 We know that the rates of autism are increasing.
-At present, 1 in 88 children are estimated to have autism, with the rate being 5 times greater in boys than in girls.
 The exact cause of this increase remains unclear, although it appears there are several factors at play.
 Firstly, the number of children diagnosed has been partly affected by heightened autism awareness, coupled with the improved recognition of milder cases.
 Secondly, we must also consider the possibility that there could be a “real” increase in the number of people with autism.
 The cause of this increase is still unknown, but likely to encompass both genetic and environmental factors.

 What Challenges Do Children With Autism Have?